-You’ve heard it a thousand times from writing mentors, and you’ll hear it a thousand times more:
+You’ve heard this writing advice a thousand times, and you’ll hear it a thousand times more:

 Show, don’t tell.

 If you struggle with the difference between showing and telling, you’re not alone.
 Once you’ve got it, it seems simple.
 But until you do, learning this technique can be as frustrating as anything in the writing world.

 So let’s see if I can solidify the concept in your mind right here, right now.

 I want to supercharge your showing vs. telling radar—and make it simple.

 When you tell rather than show, you inform your reader of information rather than allowing him to deduce anything.